 Our objective is to collect your data long-term, so those that choose to participate in this project are encouraged to do so at the same sites year after year when possible.

 This effort will focus on populations found throughout their range in North America.
-Both of these amphibians breed following heavy rains during winter–spring that flood woodland depressions and various other types of ephemeral (short-lived) ponds or wetlands that lack fish.
-These can include areas such as lime-sink ponds in karst regions, or pools in the floodplains of streams.
+Both of these amphibians breed following heavy rains during winter to spring that flood woodland depressions and various other types of ephemeral (short-lived) ponds or wetlands that lack fish.
+These can include areas such as lime-sink ponds in karst regions or pools in the floodplains of streams.

-Both species migrate en mass to breeding sites when weather conditions are appropriate from winter to spring depending on where you are within their range (see range map below).
+Both species migrate en mass to breeding sites when weather conditions are appropriate from winter to spring depending on where you are within their range.
 Spotted Salamanders and Wood Frogs often share the same breeding sites and breed simultaneously—with breeding typically occurring earlier for southern populations (i.e., winter) compared to more northerly populations (late winter–early spring).
 During most of the year (when not at breeding sites), Spotted Salamanders live in burrows and/or under large logs in forest habitats.
 Wood Frogs are terrestrial and reside in leaf litter-carpeted forests away from water where their coloration affords them excellent camouflage.

 We request that you submit field observations for either species, including any information related to: 1) Migrations of adults to/from breeding pond sites; 2) Observations of adults at breeding ponds; 3) Observations of egg masses; 4) Observations of larvae (Spotted Salamander) or of tadpoles (Wood Frog), and 5) Whether metamorphs were observed leaving the wetland.
 We are betting the wetlands you monitor become spots (no pun intended!) that you regularly visit well into the future (or continue to visit if you are already doing so…).

-We have prepared datasheets for the information we desire from your observations, and are also including an identification sheet for each species.
+We have prepared datasheets for the information we desire from your observations and also have an identification sheet for each species.
 One data sheet should be used for each observation.
-For example, if you heard wood frogs on one date, that is one observation.
+For example, if you heard Wood Frogs on one date, that is one observation.
 If you see tadpoles the next time you visit the wetland, you would use a separate data sheet.
 We request a photograph for each observation so that we can confirm identification.